From Canon USA: Details

 If you have been following this blog/new page, you know that I have been making a big effort to get good image quality results from the Tamron 24-70mm f/2.8 Di VC USD Lens

 .
 This is currently the only full frame-compatible lens available in the 24-70mm focal length range with both an f/2.8 max aperture and Vibration Control - a combination that many of us find very attractive.

 Evaluating this lens, as I hinted, has been very problematic.
 The first lens I bought had a serious image quality issue - Tamron wanted it back for analysis.

 The second lens I bought performed well, but was noticeably softer on the right side - the side that shows in the site's ISO 12233 image quality tool.
-I suspected decentering and sent the lens to Tamron for repair/adjustment.
+I suspected misalignment and sent the lens to Tamron for repair/adjustment.

 The lens came back from repair performing worse than before I sent it in.
 Tamron sent me a shipping label to take a second try at the repair.

 The results from the second repair, the fourth test, are now found on the Tamron 24-70mm VC Lens Image Quality